Understanding the Area Under a Velocity-Time Graph: A thorough look

 1. Non-Uniform Acceleration

 When acceleration is not constant, the velocity-time graph will be a curve.
 Calculating the area directly becomes more challenging.
-However, we can approximate the area using numerical methods such as:
+That said, we can approximate the area using numerical methods such as:

 - Trapezoidal Rule: Dividing the area under the curve into a series of trapezoids and summing their areas provides a good approximation.
 The accuracy increases as the number of trapezoids increases.